-With the end of British Summer Time fast approaching and the dark nights drawing in, now is the ideal time to do some final checks on your home for winter.
+With the dark nights drawing in, now is the ideal time to do some final checks on your home for winter.

 Not only will most home insurance policies require your property to be properly maintained for claims against weather damage to be valid, but you can also avoid expensive call outs when the weather changes.
 Age UK offers the following tips for things to consider checking to prepare for winter weather.

 Get a recommended tradesperson to take a look at the roof – now is the right time to check all the tiles are secured and everything is sealed correctly.